-If you're struggling hard with your monthly loan payments, your servicer can help you.
-With a repayment plan with less rate and which is affordable for you.
+If you're struggling hard with your monthly loan payments, your servicer can help you with a repayment plan which has less rate and is affordable for you.
 It will cap your monthly payments from your income.

 3. Loan forgiveness programs

 Borrowers who are working in government or non-profit organizations can be qualified for the Public Service Loan Forgiveness Program (PSLF).
 Under this program, your remaining debt is forgiven after making 10 years of payments while serving in the public sector.

 4. Forbearance and Deferment

 If you want to temporarily halt your federal student loan payments due to hardship, your servicer can help you with it.
 You can opt for deferment or forbearance for your federal loans.

 The servicer can help you in combining multiple loans into one, process it and help with the payments.